 The Business Office on our Canton campus processes all refunds.
 Register to receive your refund the way you want!
 Direct Deposit, Reloadable Debit Card or Paper Check.
 It is simple!
 Go to www.src.edu and log in to your MySRC account.
 Select the "Student" tab and click on the "Paying for College" link on the lift side of the screen.
 Then click on "My Payment Portal by Nelnet" on the right to select how you want to receive your refund.
 Fill in the necessary information.
 Your refund will then be sent using the option you selected.

 Losing Eligibility/Return of Title IV Funds Calculations

-Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount that may have to repay.
-Students who withdrawal prior to the disbursement of aid could be eligible for a post withdrawal disbursement.
-Fund are repaid by students in the following order: Unsubsidized Loan funds, subsidized loan funds, PLUS parent loans, Pell grant, FSEOG grant.
+- Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount of aid received that may have to repay.
+Students who withdraw prior to the disbursement of aid could be eligible for a post withdrawal disbursement.
+Funds are repaid by students in the following order: Unsubsidized Loan funds, subsidized loan funds, PLUS parent loans, Pell grant, FSEOG grant.
 The financial aid office notifies students in writing if they owe a repayment of funds due to failure to successfully complete any course, a complete withdrawal or a combination of failing grades and withdrawals.

 Standards of Academic Progress